swiss-tablesoccer-federation/referee/en.md

 In order to receive the necessary award on the corresponding cut-off date, you must have achieved the learning objective at least once in Micromate within 6 months prior to the cut-off date.
 Whether you can demonstrate the necessary percentage figures on the cut-off date is irrelevant.

+> Tip: You will remember what you have learned for longer if you complete small learning units frequently.
+It is best to study with Micromate for 5-10 minutes a day to achieve your learning goal.

 ## Steering levy

 As defined in the referee training concept, a steering fee of up to CHF 30 is due for players who have not completed the referee training.
 This is automatically added to the annual license.